Eden-Wang1710/Eden-Wang1710.github.io/_pages/about.md

 Hi, I'm Wang Zixuan (王子瑄).
 I'm now a third-year Computer Science undergraduate at City University of Hong Kong.

-My research interest is in Large Language Models, especially the interpretability, safety, reliability and domain-specific application.
+My research interests lie in Large Language Models, especially the interpretability, safety, reliability and domain-specific application.

 I use blogs to record my learning: [Eden's machine learning notebooks](https://www.zhihu.com/column/c_1756621321792831489)

 # 🔥 News
-- *2024.07*: &nbsp;🎉🎉 Our team AML_Lab@CityU got second place🥈 in 2 tracks and third place 🥉 in 3 tracks, Overall 2/508 in Amazon KDD CUP 2024!
+- *2024.07*: &nbsp;🎉🎉 Our team AML_Lab@CityU got second place🥈 in 2 tracks, third place 🥉 in 3 tracks, best students awards in 2 tracks and overall ranking 2/508 in **Amazon KDD CUP 2024**!
+A big shoutout to the awesome teamwork with my teammates Pengyue, Jingtong, Xiaopeng and Yiyao!
-- *2024.05*: &nbsp;🎉🎉 Will start a Large Language Model Engineer internship in Alibaba Group - Alibaba Holding (阿里巴巴控股集团).
+- *2024.05*: &nbsp;🎉🎉 Will start a Large Language Model Engineer internship in **Alibaba Group** - Alibaba Holding (阿里巴巴控股集团).
 - *2023.09*: &nbsp;🎉🎉 First paper accepted by CogSci 2024.

 # 📝 Publications